NespoliBT/TrackerBT/README.md

 ## Installation

 ### Dependencies
-To the dependencies you need to run this command:<br>
+To install the dependencies you need to run this command:<br>
 ```ps
 npm install
 ```